sherpa/sherpa/docs/fit/strategies.rst

 If the answers from different optimizers are similar, that is usually a good sign, though not a guarantee that the best fit has been found.
 If they are different, that deserves a closer look.
-In our example, we artificially generated the data, so we know that the absorption line that the MonCar algorithm found is not correct.
-However, in real data, that is different.

 Look at the shape of the statistic function
 -------------------------------------------